otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/09-react-3.md

 **What is happening in the InstitutionTable component?**

 - It is not as abstract as the `Navigation` component.
 It is pretty much the same way you declare a `table` in **HTML**, except for the `Table` component.
-- There are obvious problems with this example, and if you have completed **task 5** in **09-react-2-components**, you will know how to make this example modular.
+- There are obvious problems with this example, and if you have completed the previous formative assessment, you will know how to make this example modular.

 **Resource:** <https://reactstrap.github.io/components/tables>